๐Ÿ‘ฉโ€๐Ÿ‘ฉโ€๐Ÿ‘ฆIntro to Sociology

 Why This Matters

-Sociology isn't just about describing society—it's about explaining it.
+Sociology isn't just about describing society; it's about explaining it.
 The research methods you'll encounter on exams test whether you understand how sociologists actually produce knowledge.
-You're being tested on the difference between correlation and causation, the trade-offs between depth and generalizability, and when certain methods are appropriate for different research questions.
+You're being tested on the difference between correlation and causation, the trade-offs between depth and generalizability, and when certain methods fit different research questions.
 These distinctions show up constantly in multiple-choice questions and form the backbone of strong FRQ responses.

 Think of research methods as tools in a toolkit: a hammer is great for nails but useless for screws.
-Similarly, surveys excel at capturing broad patterns but can't explain why people behave the way they do—that's where interviews and ethnography come in.
+Surveys excel at capturing broad patterns but can't explain why people behave the way they do.
+That's where interviews and ethnography come in.
 Master the strengths, limitations, and appropriate applications of each method, and you'll understand why sociologists choose specific approaches, not just what those approaches are called.

 Quantitative Methods: Measuring Social Patterns